 You’ve done all the hard work.
-You’ve edited your commitments, you’ve protected time on your family’s calendar, and you’ve planned “in-house” and “on-the-town” activities.
+You’ve edited your commitments, protected time on your family’s calendar, and planned “in-house” and “on-the-town” activities.
 Now, your job is simply to show up, be fully present, and ENJOY!
 Be sure that the days/times protected for family time are clearly communicated to all family members.
 As the time approaches, give reminders to excite family members and ensure they’re present.
 Once everyone is there, unplug!
 This is especially important for your “in-house” activities.
 With few exceptions, have all family members turn off cell phones, iPads, iTouches, laptops, and any other tech gadget that is not a purposeful part of the planned family activity.
 This will allow each family member to focus attention on one another.
-It will help family members feel appreciated, heard, and valued, and it will support the goal of not only spending more quantity time with your family, but quality time with your family.
+It will help family members feel appreciated, heard, and valued, and it will support the goal of spending more quantity time with your family and quality time with your family.

 This approach is not a “one-size-fits-all” method for achieving the goal of spending family time together.
 Each family will have its unique strengths and challenges in establishing both quantity and quality time with one another.
 Some families will find editing, protecting, planning, and being present easier to accomplish than others.
 If your family gets stuck in achieving this goal, a trusted family therapist can offer encouragement and guidance in supporting your family’s efforts to connect in the New Year.